NoorHajbi/401-data-structures-and-algorithms/README.md

 ## Approach & Efficiency
 <!-- What approach did you take?
 Why?
 What is the Big O space/time for this approach? -->
-1. Enqueue it is O(1), by pushing to stack2 immediately.
+1. Enqueue it is O(1), by pushing to stack1 immediately.
-2. Dequeue it is O(n), by popping each element from stack2 and pop it to stack1(if stack 1 was empty), then pop. and O(1) in the case that stack1 was not empty by popping immediately.
+2. Dequeue it is O(n), by popping each element from stack1 and pop it to stack2(if stack 2 was empty), then pop from stack2. and O(1) in the case that stack2 was not empty by popping immediately.

 ## Solution
 <!-- Show how to run your code, and examples of it in action -->